If travelling is high on your list of priorities for 2018, you need to check out our predictions for this year’s hottest destinations.

 Few places do wildlife safaris like South Africa.
-Tick off seeing the Big Five in their natural habitat this year; for the best bush experience, we recommend staying at the Kwandwe Ecca Lodge on the Eastern Cape or Madikwe Hills in Madikwe National Park that are suitable for young guests as well.
+Tick off seeing the Big Five in their natural habitat this year; for the best bush experience, we recommend staying at the Kwandwe Ecca Lodge on the Eastern Cape or Madikwe Hills in the heart of Madikwe Game Reserve that are suitable for young guests as well.
 Its impossibly-beautiful landscapes attract many honeymooners too, with the Garden Route – one of the most scenic regions in South Africa – Cape Town and the Winelands remaining ever popular.

 The 18th of July marks the centenary of Nelson Mandela, who was imprisoned on Robben Island for just under two decades during the apartheid.
 The island, which is a place of great historic significance, is now a UNESCO World Heritage Site and you can head there to pay tribute to South Africa’s first black president.